cygni/cygni-competence-7-databases/couchdb/README.md

 Like other views you can specify the 'include_docs' and 'limit' query parameters.

-### Exercises Changes API
+## Exercises: Changes API
 1. Create a cURL request that gets the latest changes for a document with an id of your choice, e.g. 'nirvana'.
 Then go to fauxton and create/edit that document and execute your curl request again.
 2. Create a cURL request that uses the *longpolling* feed to get document updates to the same document since the last update sequence.
 Go to fauxton and edit the document to see what happends.
 3. Create a cURL request that uses the *continuous* feed to get document updates for the entire database since the last update sequence.
 Then go to fauxton and update documents at your will.
 Inspect the output from cURL.

 ## Replicating Data
 CouchDB provides an easy way to replicate data between databases.

+TODO:

+## Exercises: Replicating
+TODO
+## Mango queries
+TODO
+## Exercises: Mango queries
+TODO

 [fauxton-first-page]: https://github.com/cygni/cygni-competence-7-databases/blob/screenshots/couchdb/fuxton-first-page.PNG?raw=true "Fauxton First Page"
 [fauxton-new-document]: https://github.com/cygni/cygni-competence-7-databases/blob/screenshots/couchdb/fauxton-new-document.png?raw=true "Fauxton new document"